A Recursive approach to the matrix moment problem: Introduction

 \section{Introduction}

-The real and complex one-dimensional moment problems are well-known in classical analysis and have been widely studied by many mathematicians and engineers since the end of the $19th$ century.
-Stieltjes studied the problem on the positive real line in \cite{stieltjes1894recherches}, Hamburger on the real line in \cite{hamburger1920erweiterung} and Hausdorff on the bounded segment in \cite{hausdorff1921summationsmethoden}.
-The key point in the resolution of the full moment problem is the use of Riesz's theorem \cite{riesz1923probleme} on one hand and an adequate description of positive polynomials on the other hand.
-The solution of the one-dimensional moment problem is then given in terms of the positivity of some associated Hankel matrices.
-The case of the truncated case is more constructive and rely on some techniques from finite dimension linear algebra together with extension approaches.
+The real and complex one-dimensional moment problems are well-known in classical analysis and have been widely studied by many mathematicians and engineers since the late 19th. century. \ Stieltjes studied the problem on the positive real line \cite{stieltjes1894recherches}, Hamburger on the real line \cite{hamburger1920erweiterung}, and Hausdorff on a closed and bounded interval \cite{hausdorff1921summationsmethoden}. \ The key to resolving the full moment problem lies in the utilization of Riesz's Theorem \cite{riesz1923probleme} on one hand, and an appropriate characterization of positive polynomials on the other. \ The solution to the one-dimensional moment problem is expressed in terms of the positivity of certain associated Hankel matrices.

-The the study of the full and the truncated moment problems are closely related.
-In fact, J. Stochel in \cite{stochel2001solving}, showed that the solution of the full problem is equivalent to the solution of the corresponding truncated problems.
-For the truncated moment problems, R. Curto and L. Fialkow leaded a long and complete study of the problem based a flatness concept, see for example \cite{curto1996solution},\cite{curto1998flat} and \cite{curto2000truncated}, D. Kimsey and H. Woerdeman gave a solution based on commutativity conditions of certain matrices \cite{kimsey2013truncated}.
-There are also several known mathematicians that tackled to problem using different approaches.
-K. Schmüdgen uses the operator approach \cite{schmudgen2017moment}, F. H. Vasilescu the dimension stability \cite{vasilescu2012dimensional}, C. Berg, and Y. Stochel, among others.
+In the truncated case, a more constructive approach is employed, relying on techniques from finite-dimensional linear algebra in conjunction with extension methods. \ For truncated moment problems, R. Curto and L. Fialkow led a comprehensive investigation centered around the concept of flat extensions; see \cite{curto1996solution,curto1998flat,curto2000truncated} for further information. \ D. Kimsey and H. Woerdeman provided a solution based on commutativity conditions of certain matrices \cite{kimsey2013truncated}. \ Several other mathematicians have also tackled the truncated moment problem using various approaches, such as K. Schm\"udgen's operator approach \cite{schmudgen2017moment} and F.H.
+Vasilescu's dimension stability approach \cite{vasilescu2012dimensional}, among others.

-We adopt in this paper the recursive relation approach initiated by M. Rachidi et all \cite{taher2001recursive}, \cite{chidume2001solving} and we will extend the results from the paper \cite{taher2001recursive} to the matrix case.

-This paper is divided into two parts.
-In the first part, we will recover in a simple way some necessary and sufficient conditions for the one-dimensional Stieltjes, Hamburger and Hausdorff matrix moment problems \cite{krein} to have a solution.
-To do so, we will use the generalization of Riesz's theorem in the matrix setting that has been obtained by J. Cimprič and A. Zalar in \cite{cimprivc2013moment}, and the characterization of matrix polynomials with real variables.
-In the second part, we will extend the recurrence approach which was studied by R. BenTaher, M. Rachidi and E. H. Zerouali \cite{taher2001recursive} to the matrix case.
-This allows to solve the corresponding truncated matrix moment problems.